120 Ryecroft Street, Stapleford, Nottingham, NG9 8PN

 This Notice explains

-The practice will be what’s known as the ‘Controller’ of the personal data you provide to us.
+[Practice Name] will be what’s known as the ‘Controller’ of your personal data.

 Why do we need your information?

 To ensure you receive the best possible care, your records are used to facilitate the care you receive, including contacting you.
-Information held about you may be used to help protect the health of the public and to help us manage the NHS.
-Information may be used within the GP practice for clinical audit to monitor the quality of the service provided.
-Information may be used within the GP practice for clinical audit to monitor the quality of the service provided.
+Information held about you may be used to help protect the health of the public and to help us manage the NHS and the services we provide.
+Limited information may be used within the GP practice for clinical audit to monitor the quality of the service we provided.

 How do we lawfully use your data?